wkoszek/sensorama/README.md

 submitted from the phone.
 One may imagine two types of sample timestamping: absolute and relative.
 Absolute timestamp would return a microsecond-accurate wall-clock time in situation where accuracy of sampling is unclear.
-Relative timestamping coule be used when a sampling accuracy is known, in which case the wallclock time could be submitted only once.
+Relative timestamping could be used when a sampling accuracy is known, in which case the wall-clock time could be submitted only once.
 Every further sample could be either tagged with a 32-bit number, or maybe not tagged at all (implying that data arrives in order or that order doesn't matter).

-# Distribution

-Architecture should be granular enough to provide further distribution if necessary.
-For example, turning a simple battery reading status in Android Emulator resulted in a warning about inability to cope with the load of work put on the main thread.
-Thus it may require to decouple a core design from per-sensor gathering classes, so that multithreading can be included "for free".
-Another idea would be to provide a gateway into turning Sensorama into a distributed platform, where sensor data is submitted through BlueTooth

 # Data aggregation